Thomas A. Wright Sr.

 Reverend Thomas Alexander Wright Sr. (March 26, 1920 – December 9, 2014) was a civil rights leader and former president of the Gainesville, Florida chapter of the NAACP in the early 1960s.
 Wright was a prominent religious leader who preached throughout various parts of Florida, as well as a World War II veteran.
 He is credited for being one of the first to introduce the Civil Rights Movement to Gainesville, Florida in the 1960s.

 Early life

 Family and personal life

 Reverend Thomas A. Wright Sr. was born on March 26, 1920, in Moultrie, Georgia to his farmer and primitive Baptist preacher father, Albert Wright, and stay-at-home mother, Roxy Sky White.
 He was the middle child of seven brothers and one sister.
 In 1923, Wright and his family moved to Boynton Beach, Florida.
 There, Wright’s father became invested in religion, although neither of his parents attended church regularly.
-At the age of twelve, Wright’s father passed away.
+When Wright was twelve, his father died.
 In his youth, Wright would frequently find himself working as a farmhand or doing other types of manual labor.
 At thirteen, Wright dropped out of school to start working his first job.
 However, soon after his mother encouraged him to go back to school and begin attending church.